 Also, I find it challenging to pack limited items, especially when clothes don’t fit well in a backpack.
 I like to keep my travel style simple, but I am also the kind of person who always wants to look good.
 So, I tend to bring dresses, makeup, and other beauty products.
 Trying to fit everything into a backpack, especially as a woman, is just too much trouble.
 Instead, I prefer bringing a smaller backpack and having some additional luggage with me.
 It’s easier to manage that way.

-Reason #3: I’m all about traveling hassle-free.
+Reason #3: I’m all about travelling hassle-free.

 Reason #4: I like to dress well and bring enough clothes for myself.

 When I travel, I prefer not to cram my clothes into a backpack because it can lead to wrinkles and creases, making me feel less put-together.
 I want to look good and feel confident.
 Dressing well is how I express myself, and it sets a positive tone for my adventures.
 Good outfits help me blend in with local cultures and bring out my personality.
-Plus, having different clothes means I’m ready for any occasion – whether it’s exploring the streets, enjoying dinner, or diving into unexpected escapades.
+Plus, having different clothes means I’m ready for any occasion—whether it’s exploring the streets, enjoying dinner, or diving into unexpected escapades.
 It’s about feeling prepared and embracing every experience without worrying about outfits.
 Carrying extra clothes might mean more luggage, but the comfort and confidence they bring to my journey make it totally worth it.

 Reason #5: Not much of a fan of public transportation.